 A: Proposal 1: The affirmative vote of the holders of a plurality of our shares of common stock present in person or represented by proxy at the annual meeting is required to elect directors.
 For this proposal, "broker nonvotes" will not be part of the voting power present, but will be counted to determine whether or not a quorum is present.
-A "broker non-vote" refers to a share represented at the annual meeting which is held by a broker or other nominee who has not received instructions from the beneficial owner or person entitled to vote that share and with respect to which the broker or nominee does not have discretionary voting power to vote the share on one or more but not all proposals.
+A "broker non-vote" refers to a share represented at the annual meeting which is held by a broker or other nominee who does not have discretionary authority to vote the share and has not received instructions from the beneficial owner or person entitled to vote that share.

-Proposal 2: The affirmative vote of the holders of a majority of our shares of common stock present in person or represented by proxy at the annual meeting is required to approve the proposal for an advisory vote to approve our executive compensation.
+Proposal 2: The affirmative vote of the holders of a majority of our shares of common stock present in person or represented by proxy at the annual meeting is required to approve the proposal for an advisory vote on our executive compensation.
 If you are present or represented by a proxy at the annual meeting and you abstain, your abstention will have the same effect as a vote against this proposal.
-For this proposal, "broker nonvotes" will not be part of the shares present but will be counted to determine whether or not a quorum is present.
+For this proposal, "broker non-votes" will not be part of the shares present, but will be counted to determine whether or not a quorum is present.

 Proposal 3: Although the approval of the appointment of our auditors is not required under applicable law, it is our practice to seek approval for the appointment.
 The affirmative vote of the holders of a majority of our shares of common stock present in person or represented by proxy at the annual meeting and voting with respect to the proposal is required for ratification of the appointment of Freed Maxick CPAs, P.C. as the Company's independent registered public accounting firm.
 If you are present or represented by a proxy at the annual meeting and you abstain, your abstention will have the same effect as a vote against this proposal.
 For this proposal, "broker non-votes" will be part of the voting shares present and will be counted to determine whether or not a quorum is present.
-In the event this proposal is not approved by shareholders, the board of directors may reconsider its appointment.
+In the event this proposal is not approved by shareholders, the board of directors may reconsider Freed Maxick's appointment.